Bob and Alf Pearson: Early lives

 Bob and Alf Pearson were both born in Sunderland, then part of County Durham, in the north-east of England, where they also grew up.
-Their father Arthur was a plasterer, but their mother Emily Smiles (performing under her maiden name) was a contralto singer who belonged to the Moody-Manners Opera Company.
+Their father, Edwin Arthur Pearson, was a plasterer, but their mother, Emily Smiles (performing under her maiden name), was a contralto singer who belonged to the Moody-Manners Opera Company.

 Bob, the older of the two, was born on 15 August 1907, whilst three years later, on 15 June 1910, Alf was born; they also had two younger sisters.
 The duo started as choir boys in Sunderland's Christ Church choir, in which the principal treble soloist was Bob.
 When his voice broke, Alf took on the role.
 At the North of England Music Festival in 1921, with composer Ralph Vaughan Williams as adjudicator, Bob was winner of the Boys' Solo class; in 1924, three years later, Alf also won the prize.

 As soon as the brothers left school (aged 14), they were put to work as apprentices in their father's plastering business, and would sing while they worked around houses in Wearside.
 Alf's first professional engagement was as a teenage boy in 1924, singing "Oh!
 Susanna" in the musical prologue before the film The Covered Wagon at the King's Theatre in Sunderland.
 When his voice broke, he began to sing with a St Gabriel's Church group, the Blue Boys, whilst Bob was training to be a classical pianist.
-Realising that he couldn't play on the pianos in church halls, Bob suggested they sing duets, finishing with Negro spirituals such as "I Got a Robe", "Tis You O Lawdy" and "Standing in the Need of Prayer".
+Realising that he could not play on the pianos in church halls, Bob suggested they sing duets, finishing with Negro spirituals such as "I Got a Robe", "Tis You O Lawdy" and "Standing in the Need of Prayer".
 As Alf later recalled, "That's what we did and so we had an act before we came to London.
 Whenever the Blue Boys was advertised, the place was full."
 It was in 1927 that their duet act was born, and they began appearing at amateur shows and parties across the north-east of England.
 Bob would sing tenor from the piano, as he accompanied Alf in close harmony.